 Supporting membership is open to individuals and organisations providing substantial assistance to ICOM both financially and otherwise, due to an interest in museums and the international co-operation between museums.

-Examples of supporting members include legal professionals representing museums, media (magazine publishers), architects and designers (and companies) providing services to museums but not as their main activity.
+Examples of supporting members include museum trustees and museum board members/board of directors, members of museum friends organisations, legal professionals representing museums, media (book and magazine publishers), architects and designers (and companies) providing services to museums but not as their main activity.

 Who is not eligible to join?